KeepEyeOnBall-Jose/hydracamv2/README.md

 - *On Master Devices*: The master device organizes received media into sessions and saves them locally.
 Once the session ends, the media is uploaded to the MoBo API.
 - **Media Storage**: Both photos and videos captured by slave devices are saved in the device gallery under a specific album named `HydraCam`.
 This ensures easy access to locally captured media for further use or review.

+### Camera Singleton Integration

+The camera functionality has been centralized into a singleton pattern using `CameraServiceSingleton`.
+This ensures a single shared instance of the camera service is used across the app, improving resource management and consistency.

+#### Key Updates:
+- **Singleton Architecture**:
+    - Both master and slave roles now interact with the same `CameraService` instance via `CameraServiceSingleton`.
+This prevents redundant reinitializations and ensures consistent behavior.
+- **Dynamic Callback Handling**:
+    - Master and slave roles dynamically set or update callbacks (e.g., for `onPhotoTaken` or `onVideoRecorded`) without reinitializing the camera.

+#### Benefits:
+- **Efficiency**: The camera is initialized once and reused across all interactions.
+- **Consistency**: Camera state and configuration are maintained throughout the app lifecycle.
+- **Flexibility**: Callbacks can be changed as roles or contexts shift during operation.

 ### Flash Mode Control
 When capturing photos or videos, the `enableFlash` parameter can be used to dynamically toggle the flash.
 For example:
 - **Enable Flash**: Use `enableFlash: true` to turn on the flash for the duration of the photo or video capture.